Psalm 126 – Amazed at God’s Work

 Bringing his sheaves with him.

 a.
-Those who sow in tears shall reap in joy: The gladness of the first half of Psalm 126 was real, but only part of the picture.
-With wisdom the Psalmist reminded himself and all of us that great joy is often preceded by a season of tears, as if they are seeds we sow that will bring a crop of joy to be later reaped.
+Those who sow in tears shall reap in joy: The gladness of the first half of this psalm was real, but only part of the picture.
+With wisdom the psalmist reminded himself and all of us that great joy is often preceded by a season of tears, as if they are seeds we sow that will bring a crop of joy to be later reaped.

 ii.
 “The two images of renewal (4b, 5-6) are not only striking: they are complementary.
 The first of them is all suddenness, a sheer gift from heaven; the second is slow and arduous, with man allotted a crucial part to play in it.”
 (Kidner)

 iii.
 This illustration puts a connection between the tears and the joy.
 We want to reap the joy without ever having sown the tears.